tbolt/tourbook-app/README.md

 ## Installation

-Use these steps to build and run locally

 After cloning the repo, checkout out the develop branch and do the following build steps

 ```npm install```

 ```react-native link```

-Once all modules are installed and linked, you can now launch the application
+Once all modules are installed and linked, launch the application

 ```react-native run-ios```